scikit-image/euroscipy24-tutorial/tutorial/03_segmentation_and_measuring.md

 ## Counting coins

-(What to do once we've segmented an image.)
+(Or: what to do once we've segmented an image.)

 ```{code-cell} ipython3
 coins = ski.data.coins()